rblack42/ACCweb.cosc2325/Introduction/GettingStarted/index.rst

 ======================

 Once again, there is an installer for every major platform.
 Find the appropriate file for your system and download it.
+(Te links are on the Vgrant website).

 Install the Program
 ===================